scailio-oss/dlock/README.md

 * https://github.com/cirello-io/dynamolock v2
   * Instead of an absolute "lease until" timestamp, `dynamolock` stores a "duration" in the database with the downsides for short-lived processes as noted above
+  * Does not generate fencing tokens
 * https://github.com/Clever/dynamodb-lock-go
   * `dynamo-lock-go` uses AWS SDK v1 instead of v2
+  * Does not generate fencing tokens

 ## License